netlify/next-on-netlify/README.md

 `next-on-netlify` creates one Netlify Function for each of your SSR pages and API endpoints.
 It is currently not possible to create custom Netlify Functions.
 Let me know if you have a need for this feature and we can add it.

+## Caveats

+### Preview Mode

+[NextJS Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) is currently not supported.
+When you call `res.setPreviewData({})`, NextJS tries to set and send two cookies to the user.
+But Netlify Functions only support setting one cookie per function call at the moment.
+This is [a long-standing bug on Netlify's side](https://community.netlify.com/t/multiple-set-cookie-headers-cause-netlify-lambda-to-throw-an-error/975).
+We're discussing work-arounds.
+See: [Issue #10](https://github.com/FinnWoelm/next-on-netlify/issues/10)

+### Fallbacks for Pages with `getStaticPaths`

+[Fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-true) behave differently with `next-on-netlify` than they do with NextJS.
+On NextJS, when navigating to a path that is not defined in `getStaticPaths`, it first displays the fallback page.
+NextJS then generates the HTML in the background and caches it for future requests.

+With `next-on-netlify`, when navigating to a path that is not defined in `getStaticPaths`, it server-side renders the page and sends it directly to the user.
+The user never sees the fallback page.
+The page is not cached for future requests.

+For more on this, see: [Issue #7](https://github.com/FinnWoelm/next-on-netlify/issues/7#issuecomment-636883539)

 ## Credits

 📣 Shoutout to [@mottox2](https://github.com/mottox2) (a pioneer of hosting NextJS on Netlify) and [@danielcondemarin](https://github.com/danielcondemarin) (author of serverless-next.js for AWS).
 The two were big inspirations for this package.